Thanos3G/StateMQ/README.md

 StateMQ’s approach:

 - Treat MQTT messages as events, not commands.
-- Events trigger explicit state transitions.
+- Events trigger explicit state changes.
 - The system is always in exactly one known state.
 - States are represented internally by small integer identifiers.
 - Application logic reacts to state changes rather than raw messages.